 Investors who are not considered accredited will not be able to invest in the EquityMultiple platform, as well as those who do not meet the $10,000 minimum investment.
 For these investors, there are many other alternative crowdfunded real estate investing platforms.
 Fundrise and Realty Mogul offer eREITs and you do not have to meet the accredited investor status.
 Beginner or novice real estate investors should steer clear of EquityMultiple, as it is for investors with prior real estate investing experience.

-We believe EquityMultiple has a very competitive platform and may be one of the top services for accredited investors.
+We believe EquityMultiple has a very competitive platform for accredited investors.
 However, other platforms such as Fundrise have a lower minimum investment and is not limited to accredited investors.
 Check out Fundrise here.

-If you are looking for other crowdfunded real estate investing platforms check out our article here on the Top Real Estate Crowdfunding Platforms.
+If you are looking for other crowdfunded real estate investing platforms check out our article here on the Top Real Estate Crowdfunding Platforms For Non-Accredited Investors.